hannutt/traffichelp/README.md

 ![alt text](src/images/passengerInfo.png)

 The user can also search for passenger information based on the train number.
 This option will only show notifications related to the train number.
+Example image from which the user has retrieved passenger information regarding train number 12.
+The result shows the train number, details and start and end dates when the notification is valid.

 ![alt text](src/images/bynumber.png)